realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 export { HomePage };
 ```

-We have two children componments in `HomePage`:
+We have two children components in `HomePage`:

 - `InitCharacter` to create a new character if this is the user's first time login.
-- `Display` to display user's character information, if the user already have one.
+- `Display` to display the user's character information, if the user already has one.

 ```jsx
 {